gobbez/DjangoAPI/API/crud/readme.md

 <h2>DJANGO CRUD METHODS</h2>
-Django has ready-to-go methods for crud (for Example table).
+This is just an Example table using Django ready-to-go methods for crud Check urls.py, views.py and models.py to see what you can do with this example table.

 <h3>✅ CREATE (add new record)</h3>
 method 1: